Yotamho/it-info-tech-landing/README.md

 ### 5) Wire The CTA To Your Email Tool

-`src/components/CTA.astro` currently renders an email input and a button, but no form submission handler.
+`src/components/CTA.astro` currently renders a form to capture leads directly in Netlify.
-To collect emails, connect it to your provider (Mailchimp, ConvertKit, Brevo, Formspree, custom endpoint, etc.) by wrapping the input/button in a `<form>` and handling submit.
+To collect data on other platforms or services you can connect the form to your own provider (Mailchimp, ConvertKit, Brevo, Formspree, custom endpoint, etc.) and handling submit.

 ## Section Anchor Map